Whelpley/angular-simple/README.md

 # Angular Simple

 My goal here was to create the most simple version of Angular possible for the purpose of teaching how each of the pieces work.

+# Warning

+Code is being played around with; I make no guarantees.

 ## To Run This